March 8 Alliance

 The March 8 Alliance (تحالف 8 آذار) is a loose coalition of political parties and independents in Lebanon formed in 2005 that are united by their pro-Ba'athist Syria stance and their opposition to the former March 14 Alliance.
 It was the ruling coalition in Lebanon with the government headed by Prime Minister Najib Mikati from June 2011 until March 2013.
-Main parties of the March 8 Alliance are part of the third Cabinet of Najib Mikati since 2021.
+The Amal and Hezbollah parties, both members of the March 8 Alliance, have been part of the Nawaf Salam cabinet since February 2025.

+On 22 October 2024, the leader of the Free Patriotic Movement, Gebran Bassil, announced the termination of his alliance with Hezbollah, having disagreed with it, specifically regarding the Gaza support war, out of a total of differences.

 History

 The name dates back to 8 March 2005 when different parties called for a mass demonstration in downtown Beirut in response to the Cedar Revolution.
 The demonstration thanked Syria for helping stop the Lebanese Civil War and the aid in stabilising Lebanon and supporting the Lebanese resistance to the Israeli occupation.
 The Free Patriotic Movement led by Michel Aoun eventually joined the rival March 8 Alliance, becoming one of its principal coalition partners.